Karl von Wrangel

-Friedrich Wilhelm Karl Oskar Freiherr von Wrangel was a Prussian General of the Infantry who was notable for commanding at the Battle of Kolding during the First Schleswig War.
+Friedrich Wilhelm Karl Oskar Freiherr von Wrangel (1812-1899) was a Prussian General of the Infantry who was notable for commanding at the Battle of Kolding during the First Schleswig War.

 Biography

 Origin

-He was the son of the later Prussian Lieutenant General August Friedrich Ludwig Freiherr von Wrangel and his wife Karoline Sophie Henriette, née Countess Truchsess von Waldburg (1777-1819).
+Born into the noble Wrangel family, he was the son of the later Prussian Lieutenant General August Friedrich Ludwig Freiherr von Wrangel and his wife, Karoline Sophie Henriette, née Countess von Waldburg zu Alt- und Neu-Bestendorf (1777-1819).

 Military career

 Wrangel was educated in the Culm and Berlin cadet houses and entered military service on 13 August 1830, as a second lieutenant in the 1st Foot Guards.
 He attended the Prussian Staff College in Berlin from 1837 to 1840.

 In December 1841, Wrangel had to leave the service because of duelling and after he had healed from the serious wound he received, he was reinstated in March 1843 by the future Kaiser Wilhelm I. In the next year he was assigned to the Trigonometric Department of the General Staff in Berlin.
 Having become premier lieutenant in 1846, he accompanied his uncle, Lieutenant General Friedrich Graf von Wrangel, when the latter had received the supreme command of the German troops intended for the First Schleswig War.
 Accordingly he went to the Elbe duchies in April 1848.
 There he became a captain and was transferred to the General Staff of Schleswig-Holstein, participating in the campaigns of 1848 and 49.

 Before that he had acquired the nickname of "Drummer of Kolding", which a newspaper gave him.
 The incident that gave him the name took place on 29 April 1849, during the Battle of Kolding, which was occupied by the Schleswig-Holsteiners.
 When they gave way to the advancing Danes, Wrangel brought them to a halt by snatching the drum from a drummer and began playing the double-quick pace.

 When Prussia recalled its officers in April 1850, Wrangel became head of the Topographical Department and only returned to frontline service as a lieutenant colonel during the mobilization of 1859.
 He was now at the head of a Landwehr regiment, which soon became the 61st (8th Pomeranian) Infantry Regiment in Stolp.